Demography of Aalo

 Majority of the population of Aalo is of Galo people and Galo is the main language of the town.
 Major religion is Donyi-Polo, followed by Christianity and some followers of Tibetan Buddhism, Hinduism and Islam.

-to offer God the rich crops cultivation.
+Mopin festival is the major one of Aalo.
+This festival is held from 5th April to 6th April.
+It is celebrated to offer God the rich crops cultivation.
 Yomgo River Festival is held every year during peak tourist season and lasts for 3 to 4 days.
 This festival is celebrated from January 11 to January 15.
-This festival is celebrated with a view to promote tourism, indigenous culture and tradition, handloom and handicrafts and showcase its rich cultural heritage of India.
+This festival is celebrated with a view to promote tourism, indigenous culture and tradition, handloom and handicrafts and showcase the rich cultural heritage of the town.

 Apart from the scenic beauty of Shiwalik Range, Aalo has several other tourist attractions.
 Some popular tourist spots are the picnic spot near the Patum Bridge over the Yomgo River; Aalo District Museum; Donyi-Polo Dere; Menchuka town with picturesque valley; high altitude natural lake Tso Pasang Sonam and Samtem Yongcha Monastery- one of the Arunachal’s oldest Buddhist monasteries.

 Aalo has a road network, which runs from north Lakhimpur to Itanagar.
 Arunachal Pradesh State Transport Service (APSTS) buses are available to and from Aalo.
 Pasighat is 106 km from Aalo and Moying is 150 km.
 The nearest airport to Aalo is at Likabali which is situated in the state of Assam.
 Likabali is connected by flight services to Guwahati and Dibrugarh.
 One can take a bus or hire a taxi from Likabali to Aalo.
 Nearest railway station of Aalo is at Silapathar.